-Belonging to the northern part of the tropics and virtually at the same latitude as Hawaii, Hainan has a tropical monsoon climate and is known as the 'Eastern Hawaii'.
+Belonging to the northern part of the tropics and virtually at the same latitude as Hawaii, it has a tropical monsoon climate and is known as the 'Eastern Hawaii'.
 Its average annual temperature is 23-25°C while the average temperature of the coldest February ranges between 16-20°C and the hottest August between 35-39°C. When northern China is snowy and icebound, local people are able to swim in the sea and enjoy the warm sunshine on the beach.
 In addition, the island has beautiful soft beaches and tropical scenery such as Holiday Beach, Dongzhai Harbor Mangrove Natural Reserve Area, Dongjiao Coconut Plantation, Asian Dragon Bay and Wuzhizhou Island.
 All these help to make the island a holiday hot spot in China, especially in winters and for newly-married couples.
 A special mention must be made here of the fact that since 2008, the government has been making a great effort to develop this tropical island province into an international tourism destination.
 On December 30, 2010, the first high-speed rail of the area, Hainan Eastern Ring Rail was put into service.
 Now people can travel easily between the northern point of the island (Haikou) and its southern point (Sanya) in just 1.5 hours.
-Another effort made by the government is the tax rebate program for tourists introduced from January 1, 2011.
+Another effort made by the government is the Tax refund policy carried out since January 1, 2011.

 This island is also called 'Coconut Island' for its production of coconuts.
 Each year in late March or early April, the islanders hold a 'Coconut Festival'.
 During the festival, visitors can go to Haikou to appreciate the coconut lanterns, travel to Wenchang to taste the delicious coconuts, head for Sanya to watch the dragon boat race and a folk martial art competition, approach Tongshi to attend the Sanyuesan carnival.
 Sanyuesan is a traditional festival celebrated on every March, 3rd of Chinese lunar calendar by the local Li people.
 On that day, the Li worship their ancestors and pray for a good harvest.
 It is also a 'love festival' for the young people to seek love.
 Visitors may also watch the traditional Li wedding ceremonies on that day.